 - If you will be giving your child the shot, your child's doctor or nurse will teach you how to give the shot.

-- Follow how to give this medicine as you have been told by your child's doctor or read the package insert.
+- Follow how to give corticotropin as you have been told by your child's doctor or read the package insert.

 For other reasons: